Employee Goal Setting Tips: The Top 4

 Four Simple and Straightforward Employee Goal Setting Tips

-Here are some tips on how to do get employee goal setting right:
+Here are some tips from new manager training to do get employee goal setting right:

 1. Actively Involve the Team

 Don’t dictate employee goals and success metrics.
-Actively include your team in setting the targets and determining how success will be monitored and measured.
-Give your teams the power of ownership and help them share the commitment to success.
+A recent study in Frontiers in Psychology found that collaborative goal construction significantly boosts motivation and performance by enhancing psychological ownership.
+Top teams actively engage team members in setting targets because it gives teams the power of ownership and helps them share the commitment to success.

 2. Share Where Employees Fit